BrendanMarcolinsRepository/SquawkMobileApplication/README.md

    In the toolbar, select your app from the run/debug configurations drop-down menu.
    From the target device drop-down menu, select the AVD that you want to run your app on.
    Click "Run" button.
+5.After running the application, create an account inside the application via "Sign Up" and fill out the form and submit to create an account.
+6.Attempt to sign in and message will display to verify your email.
+An email will be sent out to the given email to verify through a link provided by the email.
+7.After verifying through the link, the application will now accept your login details.